The Performance of a Lifetime

 Scope

-Scope began to expand after core experience was implemented in an effort to add gameplay
+Scope began to expand after core experience was implemented in an effort to add gameplay.
+This was done in conversation with my stakeholder, but still would have ideally been avoided.

 What I Learned